NeonStrawberry/Neons-Group/RULES.md

 # ***Rules - Neon's group***

+These are just general guidelines.
+Moderators are allowed to kick and ban people for other reasons.

 1 . **Spamming**: <br/>
 	Anyone using any kind of automation to send messages without specific permission from a `@Moderator` will be banned for 2 months.